apache/usergrid/docs/push-notifications/creating-notifiers.md

 # Creating notifiers
-When you request that a push notification be sent to your app on devices, an API BaaS notifier carries the request to the notification service (Google GCM or Apple APNs).
+When you request that a push notification be sent to your app on devices, an Usergrid notifier carries the request to the notification service (Google GCM or Apple APNs).

-A notifier is represented by an entity in your API BaaS application (see the [API Docs](../rest-endpoints/api-docs.html) for reference information).
+A notifier is represented by an entity in your Usergrid application (see the [API Docs](../rest-endpoints/api-docs.html) for reference information).
 It carries the credentials that authorize your request.
 Once a notification service has verified that your notifier contains valid credentials, it will forward your push notification to your app on devices.

 You can create a notifier in two ways: using the admin portal and programmatically.